 Matt wears a pair of Salomon Ultra 4 Mid GTX, which are more like trail running shoes with additional ankle support, than the clunky, heavy hiking boots of days past.
 These are super light, uber functional, water resistant, and breathable.

-Wearing or packing layers for your day hike is important, even if it feels warm when you set out.
+Wearing or packing layers for your day hike is important, even if it feels warm when you set out when hiking in the summer.
 Usually, you can expect the summit to be significantly cooler and windier, and those extra layers will come in handy.

 I love my Arc’teryx Cerium Down Hoodie for hiking on cooler days.
 It’s lightweight and incredibly warm with 850 fill down.
 If you hate being cold (like me), this is the jacket for you!
 I also usually wear a Smartwool base layer and quarter zip for extra warmth.